SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Background and Related Work

 Watermarking has been a promising approach to protect the IP of DNNs.
 Existing DNN watermarking solutions can be classified into white-box and black-box, according to whether we can access the ``internals'' of the target model during the ownership verification.

 \textbf{White-box Watermarking}.
 White-box watermarking approaches always embed the watermark into the model's parameter space or activate its hidden layers.
 By adding an embedding loss during the training phase, Uchida et al.~\cite{uchida2017embedding} compute the dot product between the convolution kernel parameters and a custom mapping matrix, and then store the result as a set of secret bits.
 During the verification phase, they extract the embedded information from the model's target convolution kernel, perform the corresponding operation with the mapping matrix, and compare the result with the stored secret bits.
 Similarly, DeepMarks~\cite{chen2019deepmarks} computes a correlation score based on the parameters of the target model and its preserved signature to illustrate the accuracy of ownership verification.
-Unlike previous studies embedding the watermark into the parameter space, DeepSigns~\cite{rouhani2018deepsigns} designs an end-to-end data and model dependent watermark framework, which embeds an arbitrary N-bit string into the probability density function of the activation maps in various layers of DNNs.
+Unlike previous studies embedding the watermark into the parameter space, DeepSigns~\cite{rouhani2018deepsigns} designs an end-to-end data and model-dependent watermark framework, which embeds an arbitrary N-bit string into the probability density function of the activation maps in various layers of DNNs.
 Besides, HufuNet~\cite{lv2021hufunet} firstly splits a watermark into two pieces and combines them for ownership verification, i.e., embedding a piece of the watermark into a DNN model for ownership protection and withholding the other piece for ownership verification.
 HufuNet performs well on DNN models, such as CNN and RNN, which can guarantee robustness and stealthiness.

-Although it is feasible to embed a watermark into encoders, retrieving it from the suspect model is not always possible, requiring access to the suspect model in a white-box manner.
-Consider that adversaries may steal the encoder, transfer it to the downstream tasks and commercialize the model for profit.
+Though it is feasible to embed a watermark into encoders, retrieving it from the suspect model is not always possible due to the need to access the suspect model in a white-box manner. \ignore{Consider that adversaries may steal the encoder, transfer it to downstream tasks and commercialize the model for profit.
 It is even more difficult for the original owner to obtain white-box access to such suspect models.} For instance, adversaries can steal the encoder, use it to train downstream tasks, and deploy the service for profit.
 However, the original owner often faces challenges in gaining white-box access to suspect models.